BruceShankleIV/Project64-1.6.2/BruceIV's Project64 1.6.2/Installation readme.txt

-HOW TO INSTALL: Run Exception.bat with admin priviledge then extract the .exe from the Project64.zip folder (password is password).
-After this, run the Project64.exe to open the application.
-Disclaimer will display on first boot.
-Make sure you extract the .exe to the same directory as this .txt file.
+HOW TO INSTALL: Run Exception.bat with admin priviledge then extract the .exe from the Project64_RE or Project64_SD zip folder...
+IMPORTANT:
+Use RE (stands for release external) for maximum performance including high framerates and zero lag by default.
+Use SD (stands for stable defaults) if you want stable default settings.
+If you use RE and encounter issues with the default settings, you can manually change Self-modifying Code Method to Protect memory, Register Caching OFF, and Counter Factor to 2 from the advanced tab in the Settings window after unchecking Hide Advanced Settings, or you can stick with the Stable Defaults exe and don't bother taking risks.
+However, if you are moving from release external to stable defaults, be sure to clear your registries by using the factory reset option to apply changes.

+Run the Project64.exe to open the application.
+*Make sure you extract the .exe to the same directory as this .txt file.

 P.S.
 The password to the Apps is also password, in case they also get detected as a virus by Windows' broken scanner system.